 eat share a lot of my favorite desserts!

-This year is no exception and I’m looking forward to it.
+This year is no exception, and I’m really looking forward to it.
 I’ve been building my list of recipes and ideas over on Pinterest and trying to get things done as far in advance as possible so I can relax and enjoy the season.

-In years past I just stuck them in some styrofoam, covered it with fake snow for a festive look and called it a day but it got a bit messy as the evening wore on.
+In years past I just stuck them in some styrofoam, covered it with fake snow for a festive look, and called it a day.
+This got a bit messy as the evening wore on.

-So, this year I thought I’d bump it up a notch and create a DIY cake pop stand just for the cake pops (or anything else I might stick on a stick – last year I made s’mores on sticks – I highly recommend s’mores on sticks!)
+This year I thought I’d kick it up a notch and create a DIY cake pop stand just for the cake pops (or anything else I might stick on a stick!
+Last year I made s’mores on sticks – I highly recommend s’mores on sticks!).

 Anyway.
 I gathered my supplies.